Highlights of the Program

 13:30 - 13:55

-PHASE-APPROPRIATE CMC STRATEGIES FOR DEVELOPMENT OF RNA-BASED THERAPIES FOR CONCURRENT APPROVALS IN US AND EU
+PHASE-APPROPRIATE CMC STRATEGIES FOR DEVELOPMENT OF RNA-BASED THERAPIES FOR CONCURRENT APPROVALS IN THE US AND THE EU

 Rajiv Gangurde